What is PVC Fabric?

 No, but it will extend their life.

-Maintenance is periodically required depending on the amount and type of pollutants as well as the shade sail structures exposure (working environment).
+Maintenance of shade sails and structures is periodically required depending on the amount and type of pollutants as well as the shade sail structures exposure (working environment).
 Generally speaking a bi-annual wipe over of the fabric surface with water and a sponge is all that is required to give many years of service.
 Of course more stringent and frequent maintenance helps extend the life and condition of the shade sail structure.
 Fabrics and supporting 316 stainless steel wire fittings, etc are generally regarded as low maintenance.
 A correctly designed shade structure with plenty of 3D shape does not usually require re-tensioning at all.

 What is the largest structure you have completed?

 4,000m2 or nearly 1 whole acre of fabric.